"I didn't realize that was illegal." "I didn't mean for that to happen."

 However, if you have an honest (but mistaken) belief that your conduct is lawful, there is a possibility you may be able to assert mistake of law as a legal defense.

 Mistakes negating the intent or other required mental state of the crime

-In order to serve as a successful California legal defense, a mistake of law must be a mistake that negates the specific intent or other mental state that is a required element of the crime.4
+In order to serve as a successful California legal defense, a mistake of law must be a mistake that negates the specific intent or another mental state that is a required element of the crime.4

 Each California crime consists of several elements.
-In order to convict someone of a crime a prosecutor must prove each element of the crime beyond a reasonable doubt.5 An element of many crimes is that the perpetrator possess a certain mental state that accompanies his illegal conduct.6
+In order to convict someone of a crime, a prosecutor must prove each element of the crime beyond a reasonable doubt.5 An element of many crimes is that the perpetrator possess a certain mental state that accompanies his illegal conduct.6

 Mistake of law serves as a defense when this mental state is negated by the honest, but mistaken belief that you are acting lawfully.
 It is important to note that this belief doesn't necessarily need to be reasonable, as long as it is honest.